Oakley, Dorset: Buildings and architecture

 A conservation area covers Oakley and its attractive Lady Wimborne Cottages.
 Oakley Hill, Oakley Lane and Cruxton Farm are all listed as containing Buildings of Local Importance by the Borough of Poole.
 The Cottages date back to the late 19th Century when they were built by Lord Wimborne to house specialist workers from his Estate.
 The cottages were beautifully designed and so were given the title 'Lady Wimborne' cottages.
 Nowadays many of them have been extended, though keeping to the original style and building materials.
+The project was started by his mother, Charlotte Guest, and continued by his wife Cornelia Guest.

 Most of the houses in Merley Ways and Oakley Hill were added in the 1930s and 1940s.
 They range from large, detached, villa-style houses, to more modest bungalow residences for the more elderly residents.
 The houses at the bottom of Merley Ways have access to the River Stour and many families own rowing boats and canoes.
 Most houses have large gardens, private garages and some have swimming pools.

 Silverwood Close, Cruxton Farm and Harrier Drive are the newest roads in the community.
 The houses are large, detached and modern with those at the bottom of Silverwood Close looking out onto farming fields and the River Stour at the bottom of the hill.